aya-rs/book/src/start/hello-xdp.md

 > In this example you will be attaching XDP programs to a network interface.
 The guide assumes you have an interface called `eth0`, but you may select any NIC on your machine.

+The source for this chapter can be found [here](https://github.com/aya-rs/book/tree/main/examples/myapp-01).

 ## eBPF Component

 ### Permit All